teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 * A reminder of your right to be represented by a colleague not acting in a legal capacity.

-* Details of your sickness record over previous 12 months.
+* Details of your sickness record over the previous 12 months.

 Your length of service, performance, the likelihood of a change in attendance, the availability of suitable alternative work, and the effect of past and future absences on the company, will all be taken into account in deciding appropriate action.
 Excessive absence may result in termination of employment on grounds of capability.

-At the conclusion of the meeting, a letter should be written advising you of the discussions and what further action would be taken.
+At the conclusion of the meeting, a letter will be written advising you of the discussions and what further action may be taken.

 ## Long-term absence.

 Long-term sickness absence can be defined as any period of sickness lasting over four weeks.
 Each employee who is absent due to long-term sickness will have individual needs and so consideration should be given to the following:

-* Agreeing the intervals of when contact with each other will be made.
+* Agreeing the intervals when contact with each other will be made.

 * Consideration of obtaining a medical report/referral to occupational health (with employee’s consent) for advice on return to work or potential adaptations/modifications to enable a return to work.